 to work with the marketing team in recruitment and retention efforts throughout the spring and summer.
 This person will mainly assist in efforts related to the ambassador program, events and grassroots efforts.
 This is a paid internship, with a wage between $10-12/hour.
 Duties include, but are not limited to: coordinate events with ambassadors, assist in hosting ambassador events, organize grassroots events and coordinate with school leaders, assist in hosting recruitment events at schools, and make updates to websites and social media sites.
 Requirements include: major in public relations or marketing, experience keeping lots of marketing tasks going at one time, outstanding interpersonal skills, detail and deadline oriented, superior organizational and communication skills, and excellent computer skills (Microsoft Word, Excel and Outlook) required.
 Apply to: Maria Valladares, Marketing & Communications Coordinator via email at email@example.com

 .
 Apply immediately.
-The position will start now and extend over the summer.
 The website is www.choiceschools.com

 WEST CONSTRUCTION — Four marketing interns are needed immediately to assist in the execution of outreach events to local business and fellow community centers; assist with developing marketing strategies for promoting programs, events, and services; assist with creating promotional brochures, fliers, and mailers; assist with developing a marketing campaign for gym memberships, leasing specials, and product sales to Lafayette Market; assist with social media postings; assist with website development; assist with creating graphical fliers and other simple communications; assist with project management of marketing events with internal staff and customers; create and maintain marketing calendars; conduct errands; and document marketing procedures.
 Qualifications: must have own vehicle; self-starter and able to work with minimal supervision; strong oral and written communication skills; strong organizational skills; strong attention to detail; strong computer skills (Adobe, PowerPoint, and Publisher); graphic design experience a plus; previous marketing courses or internship experience.
 Send resume and cover letter to Tone Winton at firstname.lastname@example.org.